haseebanwar/create-react-pkg/README.md

 };
 ```

-Create React Package concatenates all your stylesheets into a single minified `.css` file and place it in the build output.
+Create React Package concatenates all your stylesheets into a single minified `.css` file and places it in the build output.

 > Tip: CSS Modules are also supported